 We believe it is in the past few years that people became so concerned about computer safety and security — obviously due to the various number of digital attacks that we’ve seen in the period.
 Earlier, people used to believe that viruses were the only dangerous thing in the world.
 Then came the hackers, who found most exploits in software and started stealing data and demanding ransom.
 And, we must not forget to mention ransomware, which made it to headlines in the past year.
 Not only did ransomware affect a huge number of devices but it also retrieved a huge amount of money from victims.
 It all comes down to the notion that you’re now somewhat compelled to take some serious precautions when it comes to computer safety.

 While there are multiple ways to retrieve your data and device post-attack, let’s stick to the point that prevention has better effects than cure.
 In this article, however, we have curated 10 ways to keep your computer safe and secure from viruses and hackers.
+If you want to learn how to protect your phone, start by searching for the best iPhone antivirus apps.
 Please keep in mind that these ways alone are not going to help you out.
 If you can work according to these steps — at least the major ones —, you have a better chance at staying away from hackers and the other types of attackers.
 Shall we start?

 #1.
 Antivirus and Anti-Malware Security

 There was a time when a standard antivirus program was enough for your security.
 But, just anti-virus suite is not enough nowadays, because the world of threats has gone wild.
 If you want ideal security for your PC or Mac, we recommend running the dual setup of antimalware and antivirus security.
 So, even if your antivirus program fails to detect a particular type of malware, the anti-malware suite will help you for sure.

 #2.
 Care When you Share